 The story goes that when the Spanish came to Argentina they planted olive trees, and when they left, they burned them down.
-One varietal survived: Arauco, and flourished in Argentina ever since.
-More recently, when Spanish vineyards were ravaged by phylloxera, Argentine winemakers worried for their own vines, so many of them planted even more olive trees…just in case they had to make a career change.
+One varietal, Arauco, survived and flourished in Argentina ever since.
+More recently, when Spanish vineyards were ravaged by phylloxera, Argentine winemakers, concerned for their vines and their livelihood, planted more olive trees…just in case they had to make a career change.

 Zuccardi , Trapiche, Trivento, Tapiz, Vistalba, Alta Vista, and Achaval Ferrer all sell Arbequina, Arauco, Manzanilla, or Frantoio olive oils at their wineries.
 They are intensely aromatic with pungent, grassy, herbaceous flavours.
 These wineries are moving from quantity to quality in their wine business, and they are doing exactly the same with their olive oil.